Clinical ecology: History

-In 1965, Randolph founded the Society for Clinical Ecology as an organization to promote his theories based on the symptoms of his patients, known as multiple chemical sensitivities (MCS).
+In 1965, Randolph founded the Society for Clinical Ecology to promote his theories, based on his patients' symptoms, known as multiple chemical sensitivities (MCS).

-During the 1980s the movement was rejected by some medical organizations and judges, and health insurance companies often refused to pay their bills.
-The society's name was changed from the Society for Clinical Ecology, according to its opponents, in order to flee from its bad reputation.
+During the 1980s, the movement was rejected by some medical organizations and judges, and health insurance companies often refused to pay their bills.
+According to its opponents, the society's name was changed from the Society for Clinical Ecology to The American Academy of Environmental Medicine (AAEM) to avoid its bad reputation.

-Despite the confusion in the traditional medical establishment regarding the classification and treatment of MCS, MCS has achieved credibility in workers compensation claims, tort liability, and regulatory actions.
+Despite the confusion in the traditional medical establishment regarding the classification and treatment of MCS, MCS has achieved credibility in workers' compensation claims, tort liability, and regulatory actions.
 The pragmatic determination of MCS includes four elements: (1) the syndrome is acquired after a documentable environmental exposure that may have caused objective evidence of health effects; (2) the symptoms are referable to multiple organ systems and vary predictably in response to environmental stimuli; (3) the symptoms occur in relation to measurable levels of chemicals, but the levels are below those known to harm health; and (4) no objective evidence of organ damage can be found.